coilhq/mucoa/SOLUTION_DESIGN.md

 * Non PCI-DSS sensitive information stored in TigerBeetle

 ##### Secure Storage at Rest
-* TigerBeetle stores all data at rest encrypted under XXXX (TODO @jason complete.)
+* TigerBeetle stores all data at rest encrypted under 256bit `XChaCha20`
 * MySQL database for CentralLedger to be configured for:
   * TLS/SSL communication between CentralLedger and MySQL
   * MysQL Keyring plugin may be used to encrypt data at rest (https://aimlessengineer.com/2021/04/26/data-at-rest-encryption-in-mysql/)